ojkelly/paranoidmode.com/README.md

 An opinionated guide to setting up and using PGP keys in a post-Snowden world.

-This site is written for a `threat model` of either a nation state or close enough to one.
+I wrote for a `threat model` of either a nation state or close enough to one.
+As such is may need more hardware than you expect.

 ### **What you will be able to do**